learn-co-curriculum/dsc-3-30-02-mle-review/README.md

 ## Log Likelihood

 When calculating maximum likelihood, we often use a the log likelihood, as taking the logarithm can simplify calculations.
 For example, taking the logarithm of a set of products allows us to decompose the problem from products into sums.
-(You may recall from high school mathematics that $x^(a+b) = x^a \bullet x^b$.
+You may recall from high school mathematics that $x^{a+b} = x^a \bullet x^b$.
 Similarly, taking the logarithm of both sides of a function allows us to transform products into sums.

 ## MLE for a Binomial Variable